Head of Careers

 You can request a Careers interview at any time at Toynbee with our specialist Careers advisor.
 Whilst you are waiting for an interview you can ring the National Careers website on 0800 100 900 for honest and impartial advice.
 If you are using a mobile they will call you back so it’s free.

 The Careers programme starts at Toynbee in Year 7 when we ask you to reflect on your skills, goals and targets as well as assess your performance when working individually or in groups.
-This takes place in lessons and on PDL days.

 Year 8 & 9